Disclaimer Examples

 The disclaimer tells users that the service is provided on an “as is” and “as available” basis and that by using it, visitors accept that it may contain defects or not meet their expectations.

-Another example we’ve included below comes from Amazon’s disclaimer of warranties, a suitably comprehensive statement that applies to its services and products.
+Another example I’ve included below comes from Amazon’s disclaimer of warranties, a suitably comprehensive statement that applies to its services and products.

 Amazon-disclaimer-of-warranties